hilderonny/forcecomclone/src/server/core/README.md

 })
 ```

-The `app` parameter is a reference to the application itself and can be used to define APIs with `app.registerApi()`.
+The `app` parameter is a reference to the application itself and can be used to define APIs with `app.registerDefaultApi()`.

 # Defining APIs

 By default you have an entity type (like "user" or "document") and want to have some default actions like creating, editing and deleting them.
-For such easy use cases simply call `app.registerApi(EntityClassName)` in your module instanziation code block and the framework will create these default API actions for you.
+For such easy use cases simply call `app.registerDefaultApi(EntityClassName)` in your module instanziation code block and the framework will create these default API actions for you.

 | API Method | Description |
 |-|-|